Jens Weidmann: President of the Bundesbank, 2011–2021

-In February, 2011, Weidmann was designated to succeed Axel A. Weber as president of the Deutsche Bundesbank.
+In February 2011, Weidmann was designated to succeed Axel A. Weber as president of the Deutsche Bundesbank.
 In September, with the ongoing European sovereign debt crisis, Weidmann was observed by a British commentator, David Marsh, to be taking a "cool" course relative to Chancellor Merkel.
 Marsh wrote that Weidmann was saying the European Monetary Union (EMU) "has to go in one of two directions.
 Either it takes the path of a fiscal union in which member countries fuse together their economic and financial systems into a much more robust framework that will protect them from internal dislocation.
 Weidmann says, coolly, this is somewhat unlikely.
 Or EMU remains a looser grouping of countries that will face the discipline of the financial markets if they fail to produce economic convergence," namely exit from the EMU and default, looking particularly at Greece.
 Marsh also noted that Merkel is committed to the first course and so may come into conflict with her one-time economic adviser Weidmann.

-In a late November, 2011, speech in Berlin, Weidmann criticized the errors and "many years of wrong developments" of the EMU's peripheral states, particularly the wasted opportunity represented by their "disproportionate investment in private home-building, high government spending or private consumption", David Marsh reported.
+In a late November 2011, speech in Berlin, Weidmann criticized the errors and "many years of wrong developments" of the EMU's peripheral states, particularly the wasted opportunity represented by their "disproportionate investment in private homebuilding, high government spending or private consumption", David Marsh reported.
 In early December, with another in a string of Eurozone summits imminent, Bloomberg commented that the new ECB head Mario Draghi "knows he can't afford to repeat" his predecessor Jean-Claude Trichet's mistake of alienating the Bundesbank.
 Draghi was said in the report to be courting Weidmann by, among others, Julian Callow, chief European economist at Barclays in London.